 As far as watching films, New York offers opportunities as varied as vintage movie palaces like the Palace Theater in Albany to film festivals in charming settings from Chatham in Columbia County, to Woodstock in the Catskills, to the swanky Hamptons on Long Island.

 And if that’s not enough, in New York, film lovers can sleep in their favorite movies.
 From Breakfast at Tiffany’s to Saturday Night Fever to The Addams Family, cinema served as the inspiration for the artsy décor in some of the themed rooms of the boutique Roxbury Motel in the Catskills.
+Also check out our blog on New York Resorts and Hotels Featured in TV and Film for more places to stay.

 Hooray for Hollywood?
 Hooray for New York!
 Come see all that awaits cinephiles in the Empire State.